Shiels wants to stay as Northern Ireland manager

 Northern Ireland return to action on Friday against Luxembourg for the first time since the Euro 2022 finals in England.

-Shiels' side cannot qualify for the World Cup next summer and their final qualifier away to Latvia on 6 September is set to be NI's final competitive match until qualifying starts for Euro 2025 following the conclusion of the global tournament in Australia and New Zealand in July.
+Shiels' side cannot qualify for the World Cup next summer and their final qualifier away to Latvia on 6 September is set to be their final competitive match until qualifying starts for Euro 2025, following the conclusion of the global tournament in Australia and New Zealand in July.

-He added: "It's a good job and there are good people involved in it so I would like to sustain that," Shiels added.
+He added: "It's a good job and there are good people involved in it so I would like to sustain that.

-"I think the IFA will be happy enough with how we are doing, at this moment.
+"I think the IFA [Irish Football Association] will be happy enough with how we are doing, at this moment.

 "Football doesn't always go in an upwards direction, as we all know.
 The Bournemouth manager [Scott Parker] got sacked today, so you never know what will happen in football.